StylizedSphere/tic-tac-toe/README.md

 ### `Facebook 2.0: ADD FUNCTION`
 - Post works with Database
 - Story can be clicked (optional)
-- Profile Image can be updated
+- Profile Image can be updated (optional)

 <br />
 <br />